-Pupils write into pupil journal their thoughts on the lesson in general and ask themselves how they would feel living in (1) a secular country and (2) a fundamentalist country.
+Pupils write into pupil journal their thoughts on the lesson in general and question whether they had realised that sectarianism is a worldwide phenomenon.

-EXTENSION ACTIVITIES
+EXTENSION ACTIVITIES:

 Explore in more detail the Religion section of this site and the web articles listed on the 'Case study - India' page.